 The nursing program prepares individuals to become registered professional nurses.
-Courses are sequential and progress from simple to more complex situations with specialized content in obstetrics, psychiatric, and pediatric nursing integrated throughout.
+Courses are sequential and progress from simple to more complex situations, with specialized content in obstetrics, psychiatric, and pediatric nursing integrated throughout.
 Learning is enhanced through the use of skill practice for a "hands-on" approach to gain expertise.
-A state of the art clinical lab with high fidelity simulator complements experience in regional facilities.
+A state of the art clinical lab with high fidelity simulators complements experience gained in regional health care organizations.

 Clinical experience, an essential part of each nursing course, further enables students to gain technical competence to apply theoretical knowledge with practice.
-During the first year, there is one seven-hour clinical lab a week; during the second year, there is one 12-hour clinical weekly.
+During the first year, there is one seven-hour clinical experience a week; during the second year, there is one 12-hour clinical weekly.
 Students may be required to provide their own transportation to and from clinical sites.

 The program is accredited by the Accreditation Commission for Education in Nursing (ACEN), formerly the National League for Nursing Accreditation Commission (NLNAC), 3343 Peachtree Road NE, Suite 850, Atlanta, GA 30326; phone (404) 975-5000, www.acenursing.org

 A laptop is required for the nursing program as it will be needed for on-campus exams and other educational purposes.
 Microsoft Word is required; internet access is required.
 In addition, an I-Pod Touch without a phone or camera (or with phone and camera disabled) is required.

-Students must earn a "C" in Nursing I & II and Anatomy & Physiology I & II and a "C+" in Nursing III & IV to progress in the nursing program.
+Students must earn a ‘C’ in Nursing I and II and Anatomy and Physiology I and II and a ‘C+’ in Nursing III and IV to progress in the nursing program.
 Competency in medication clinical computation is required and is tested as part of the Nursing II and III courses.

-Further, specific policies related to progression in and readmission to the nursing program are publicized to enrolled nursing students in the Nursing Student Handbook.
+Specific policies related to progression in the nursing program and readmission to the nursing program is publicized to enrolled nursing students in the Nursing Student Handbook.
 The Nursing Student Handbook is distributed to nursing students each year as part of the syllabus in the four major nursing courses.